martin-ger/esp_wifi_repeater/README.md

 However, to make sure that the expected device is listening at a certain IP address, it has to be ensured the this devices has the same IP address once it or the ESP is rebooted.
 To achive this, either fixed IP adresses can be configured in the devices or the ESP has to remember its DHCP leases.
 This can be achived with the "save dhcp" command.
 It saves the current state and all DHCP leases, so that they will be restored after reboot.
 DHCP leases can be listed with the "show stats" command.

+# Monitoring
+From the console a monitor service can be started ("monitor on [portno]").
+This service mirrors the traffic of the internal network in pcap format to a TCP stream.
+E.g. with a "netcat [external_ip_of_the_repeater] [portno] | sudo wireshark -k -S -i -" from an computer in the external network you can now observe the traffic in the internal network in real time.
+Use this e.g. to observe with which internet sites your internals clients are communicating.
+Be aware that this at least doubles the load on the esp and the WiFi network.
+Under heavy load this might result in some packets beeing cut short or even dropped in the monitor session.
+CAUTION: leaving this port open is a potential security issue.
+Anybody from the local networks can connect and observe your traffic.

 # Firewall
 The ESP router has a integrated basic firewall.
 ACLs (Access Control Lists) can be applied to the SoftAP interface.
 This is a cornerstone in IoT security, when the router is used to bring other IoT devices into the internet.
 It can be used to prevent e.g. third-party IoT devices from "calling home", being misused as malware bots, and to protect your home network with PCs, tablets and phones from being visible to home automation devices.